tsgates/arch-wiki-markdown/wiki/Dell_Vostro_1320.md

 Reported to work with the nids-wrapper (not self tested).

-> Intel Pro Wireless WI-FI 5100
+> Intel Pro Wireless Wi-Fi 5100

-Look at the section for the Intel WiFi Link 5300 Mini-Card, as the driver is excactly the same.
+Look at the section for the Intel WiFi Link 5300 Mini-Card, as the driver is exactly the same.

 > Intel WiFi Link 5300 Mini-Card